Kate Upton Stuns Fans With Fresh-Faced, Makeup-Free Snap

 Woke up feeling so inspired.
 Thank you to everyone who joined the #ShareStrong campaign yesterday.
 Your transparency and strength is so motivating!
 So let’s keep the conversation going. ❤️ Sometimes you need to take a moment away from the daily grind and reflect… No makeup.
 No filter.
 No bullshit.
 Take time today to reflect on our strength, and appreciate & inspire one another.

 Fans have not been the only ones to respond to Upton’s call.
 Behati Prinsloo shared a post in which she said her children also kept her strong, motivated and empowered.
-Jessica Biel, Teri Hatcher and also shared posts in which they were wearing no makeup.
+Jessica Biel and Teri Hatcher also shared posts in which they were wearing no makeup.

 Upton, who gave birth to her first child, Genevieve, in November, has wasted no time getting back in shape after her pregnancy.
-Shared has shared on Instagram that she had created the Strong4Me program, with her fitness trainer Ben Bruno.
+She shared on Instagram that she had created the Strong4Me program with fitness trainer Ben Bruno.

-The model said in an interview with Haute Living she developed the 12-week program to help empower women to feel strong and confident.
-She also said that it took her a bit of trail and error to find a workout plan that she enjoyed.
+The model said in an interview with Haute Living that she developed the 12-week program to help empower women to feel strong and confident.
+She also said that it took her a bit of trial and error to find a workout plan that she enjoyed.
 The program uses minimal equipment and can be done by anyone, anywhere.

 Fans wanting to keep up with Upton and the movement can follow her Instagram account.